mitranim/atril/src-docs/html/databinding.md

 ## Databinding

-The framework has one-way and two-way databinding.
+The library has one-way and two-way databinding.
 They're implemented as custom attributes, and you can add your own binding types.

 ### `bind.*`